Marcolbr2001/ESA_Dust_Sensor/README.md

     ```sh
     src/GUI/src
     ```

-2. Install dependencies
+2. Launch the program with
     ```sh
+    python main.py
+    ```

+If you prefer to create your own executable file

+3. Install dependencies
+    ```sh
     pip install -r requirements.txt
     ```

-3.  create executable, after running this command, you can find the .exe file in the ```dist``` folder.
+4.  create executable, after running this command, you can find the .exe file in the ```dist``` folder.
     ```sh
     python -m PyInstaller --noconsole --onefile --name="DUST_Monitor" --add-data "img;img" --collect-all customtkinter main.py
     ```
+> [!WARNING]
+> If you are using macOS, be sure to replace ";" with ":" in the previous command

-4. In case you do not have Python in your computer run this command
+5. In case you do not have Python in your computer run this command
     ```sh
     winget install -e --id Python.Python.3.11; Start-Process powershell -Verb RunAs -ArgumentList "-NoExit -Command pip install customtkinter pillow bleak pyserial"
     ```